spautz/packagelint/docs/rule-configs.md

   defaultErrorLevel?: PackagelintErrorLevel;
   /* Options for the rule, if not overridden by the user config or a ruleset */
   defaultOptions: OptionsType;
-  /* Human-readable messages for failed validation results */
+  /* Human-readable messages for failed validate results */
   messages: Record<string, string>;
   /* Function that implements the rule's checks.
 Required unless extending another rule */
   doValidation: (